20th Brigade (United Kingdom): Italian Front

 On 17 November, 7th Division entrained for the Italian Front as part of the reinforcements rushed to assist the Italian Army after the defeat of Caporetto.
 The division remained on the Piave front until 23 February 1918, when it was ordered to return to France.
 However, these orders were cancelled in March, and the division moved to the Asiago Plateau, taking part in the fighting there in June.

-As part of an Army-wide reorganisation, 20th MG Company left 20th Bde in Spring 1918 to join the 7th Division Machine-Gun Battalion.
+As part of an Army-wide reorganisation, 20th MG Company left 20th Bde in the spring of 1918 to join the 7th Division Machine-Gun Battalion.
 A more fundamental reorganisation took place in September 1918: in preparation to move back to France 20th Bde was reduced to three battalions in line with the current establishment for the Western Front.
 9th Devons was transferred to another division in France, but the divisional move was once again countermanded.
 The reduced brigade then took part in the final actions of the war on the Italian Front, the Battle of Vittorio Veneto, including the Passage of the Piave (23 October–4 November), the capture of the Grave di Papadopoli (23–26 October) and the Crossing of the Tagliamento (3 November).

 The brigade was demobilised in Italy soon after the Armistice with Austria.

-Brigade Commanders 1914–18
+Brigade commanders 1914–18

 The following officers commanded 20th Bde during the war: